SaloniDesai/instagram-clone/README.md

 ## Running/Modifying Native Code

 You can generate native iOS and Android projects from your Expo config file (**app.json**/ **app.config.js**) by runnning `npx expo prebuild`.
 These native projects can then be compiled and run via XCode and Android Studio.

+You can run the application using `npx expo start`

 > 💡 Learn more about [native code in Expo](https://docs.expo.dev/workflow/customizing/)